arrytiwari/arrytiwari/README.md

 ## Let's Work on Your Project Together!

-If you have any questions about front-end web development, feel free to <a href="mailto:swaraj@gesturs.com">contact me through email</a> me.
+If you have any questions about Data analysis,machine learning or front-end web development , feel free to <a href="mailto:aryantiwari7762@gmail.com">contact me through email</a> me.

   </td>